dashbird/site/content/blog/building-cryptocurrency-monitoring-platform-serverless.md

 ## Conclusion

-Serverless architecture has undoubtedly many advantages both small and big companies.
-Nevertheless, you should always take into account the unexpected debugging/monitoring time that you usually don't have in traditional server-based systems.
-With Dashbird, some of that can be reduced and maybe even eliminated, so that you end up with only the benefits.
+Serverless architecture has undoubtedly many advantages to both small and big companies.
+Nevertheless, you should always take into account the unexpected debugging/monitoring time that you wouldn't have with traditional server-based systems.
+By using Dashbird, some of that hurdle can be reduced and maybe even eliminated, so that you end up with only the benefits of serverless and AWS Lambda.